WarCry Network: Impact

 Many gaming news sites index and/or link to articles that were originally published on WarCry.
 Some of the editorials published on the network have been used as sources by other articles as well.
 Many of their interviews with game developers have been referenced to by other online news sites.

 Some official game websites have considered the network significant enough so as to reference them on their official websites.
-For example, Lineage II's news site stated that WarCry had exclusive coverage of their "Lineage II Battle Tournament".
+For example, Lineage IIs news site stated that WarCry had exclusive coverage of their "Lineage II Battle Tournament".
 Paris-based NEVRAX, makers of the massively-multiplayer online game The Saga of Ryzom, has also mentioned the WarCry Network in an official press release, alongside notable industry news sources such as GameSpy and Computer Gaming World.

 In light of their 2006 Editor's Choice Awards, many game developers have also acknowledged the network on their own official websites.
 Cryptic Studios, makers of the massively multiplayer City of Heroes and Marvel Universe Online games referenced their Editor's Choice Award on their official news site.
 Another major MMOG, EVE Online, acknowledged WarCry for naming their Revelations expansion, "Expansion of the Year" on their front page.